-Dangerous Company, a best-selling book on the consulting industry, says of Bob: “He has been there, small company and big, strategy and operations.
+Dangerous Company, a best-selling book on the consulting industry, wrote of Bob: "He has been there, small company and big, strategy and operations.
 He has lived much of his professional life on the road or in the corridors of power of huge institutions.
 In the game of business, he is equipped to be the perfect coach.”